-Distributed tracing systems have developed rapidly, with many variants.
+Distributed tracing systems have developed rapidly into many variants.
 However, they generally have three steps: code tracking, data storage, and query display.

-After the data is collected and stored, the distributed tracing system generally presents the traces as a timing diagram containing a timeline.
-However, in the data collection process, generally you have to make great changes to switch the tracing system because the system has to intrude on user codes and APIs of different systems are not compatible.
+After collecting and storing the data, the distributed tracing system presents the traces in a timing diagram that contains a timeline.
+However, during data collection, the system has to intrude on user code and the API operations of different systems are not compatible.
 This causes great changes if you want to switch tracing systems.

-- OpenTracing already enters CNCF and provides unified concept and data standards for global distributed tracing systems.
+- OpenTracing already enters Cloud Native Computing Foundation (CNCF) and provides unified concepts and data standards for global distributed tracing systems.

-- OpenTracing provides APIs with no relation to platforms or vendors, which allows developers to conveniently add (or change) the implementation of tracing system.
+- OpenTracing provides APIs with no relation to platforms or vendors.
+This allows developers to easily add or change the implementation of tracing systems.

 In OpenTracing, a trace (call chain) is implicitly defined by the span in this call chain.
-Specifically, a trace (call chain) can be considered as a directed acyclic graph (DAG) composed of multiple spans.
-The relationship between spans is called References.
+A trace (call trace) can be regarded as a directed acyclic graph (DAG).
+The DAG consists of one or more spans.
+The relationships between spans are called references.

-Sometimes, as shown in the following example, a timing diagram based on a timeline can better display the trace (call chain):
+In some cases, as shown in the following example, a sequence diagram based on a timeline better displays a trace (call trace).